Welcome. I am James McGillis.

-Venice Beach, California model of the new Moab Mountain, soon to be located at Crescent Junction, Utah - Click for alternate image (jttp://jamesmcgillis.com)
+Venice Beach, California: Model of the new Moab Mountain, a new landform, soon to be relocated to Brendel, near Crescent Junction, Utah - Click for alternate image (http://jamesmcgillis.com)

 In May 2009, we departed Los Angeles, California, and then traveled Interstate Highways I-15 and I-70 to our destination in Moab, Utah.
 After two days and 700 miles (1125 k) of mountain and desert driving, we neared our goal.